 Is the steering and suspension system in your Volkswagen Golf due for service yet?

-Maintenance check at 40000 miles for your 2018 Volkswagen Golf SE
+Maintenance check at 40000 miles for your 2010 Volkswagen Golf TDI

-Maintenance check at 80000 miles for your 2018 Volkswagen Golf SE
+Maintenance check at 80000 miles for your 2010 Volkswagen Golf TDI

-Maintenance check at 40000 miles for your 2018 Volkswagen Golf S
+Maintenance check at 40000 miles for your 2010 Volkswagen Golf Base

-Maintenance check at 80000 miles for your 2018 Volkswagen Golf S
+Maintenance check at 80000 miles for your 2010 Volkswagen Golf Base

-When you first bought your 2018 Volkswagen Golf, you and your passengers probably enjoyed a ride that was smooth and balanced.
-But these days, things are starting to feel a bit rough.
-Perhaps your Golf feels bouncy, pulls to one side, or makes a weird sound when you drive over a speed bump or turn.
-The first sign of problems is a good time to bring your 2018 Volkswagen Golf in for steering and suspension services.
+When you first bought your 2010 Volkswagen Golf, you probably enjoyed a smooth and steady ride.
+Lately, though, your ride’s been feeling a little bumpy.
+Maybe your Golf bounces, leans to one side, or makes an unusual noise when going over a speed bump.
+The first sign of trouble is the best time to bring your 2010 Volkswagen Golf in for suspension and steering service.
 We can pinpoint the source of the trouble.

 We'll start by inspecting the suspension system to diagnose your vehicle.
-We’ll take a look at the front and rear end suspension, shock dampeners, damper springs, CV joints and axles, bushings, struts, chassis parts, wheel bearings, and power steering components.
-We'll get to the root of the problem and, if steering and suspension service is needed, we'll explain all of your options and the potential cost.
-If parts of your Volkswagen Golf suspension or steering system need to be replaced because they're worn or damaged, we may also recommend a wheel alignment since replacing steering and suspension parts can change existing wheel angles and ride height.
+We’ll check the front and rear suspension, shock absorbers, damper springs, struts, bushings, CV joints and axles, chassis parts, wheel bearings, and power steering components.
+We’ll get to the source of your car problems and, if steering and suspension service is needed, we’ll go over the services you need and how much they will cost before we do any work.
+If your Volkswagen Golf’s suspension or steering system components need to be replaced due to wear and tear, we may also recommend a wheel alignment since replacing steering and suspension parts can change existing wheel angles and ride height.

-Struts and shocks are a vital part of your 2018 Volkswagen Golf’s suspension.
+Struts and shocks are a vital part of your 2010 Volkswagen Golf’s suspension.
 They help you stay in control as your car handles bumpy roads and uneven terrain.
-Struts support the structure of the suspension and shocks keep the car from bouncing too much.
-These components work together to reduce vibration and maintain your car’s height.
-But there's no set schedule for 2018 Volkswagen Golf shock and strut replacement since many factors can impact the wear rate and severity.
-A bouncy ride, swaying from side to side, or an unusual rocking sensation can all point to issues with your Volkswagen Golf shocks and struts.
-It’s a good idea to have your 2018 Volkswagen Golf’s shocks and struts regularly checked out by a certified auto technician.
+Shocks keep the car from bouncing too much and struts support the structure of the suspension.
+These pieces work together to help dampen vibration and hold the car off the ground.
+But there's no set schedule for 2010 Volkswagen Golf shock and strut replacement since many factors can impact the wear rate and severity.
+Bouncing, swaying, or an unusual rocking sensation can all point to issues with your Volkswagen Golf shocks and struts.
+One of your best bets is to have your 2010 Volkswagen Golf suspension shocks and struts routinely inspected by an ASE-certified technician.
 Save yourself the shock of steering and suspension problems by scheduling an appointment at your local Firestone Complete Auto Care.